MattHartshorn/otp-encryption/README.md

 # One Time Pad Encryption

 This project illustrates the use of [One Time Pad](https://en.wikipedia.org/wiki/One-time_pad) encryption.
 The project is capable of creating a randomly generated encryption key, encrypting, and decrypting messages.
-The encryption and decryption process is done by reading and writing text to and from files.
+This project utilizes file IO to read and write the input and output of the given commands.
+Any errors will be printed to the terminal and output files will be written as an empty file.

+The input and output text will be encoded/decoded as UTF-8.
+This means ASCII and UTF-8 characters are valid, any other encoding will result in errors.

+When utilizing OTP encryption it is important to note that the length of the secret key (bytes) must be the same length as the message (bytes).
+Therefore, if the message is 16 characters long the key must be 16 bytes or 128 bits.

 ## Environment

+The following information denotes the environment setup in which the code was written and tested.

 **Language:** Python 3.4

 **Operating System:** Windows 10

 ## Prerequisites

-Python 3.4 command line interface must be installed on the device.
+The Python 3.4 command line interface must be installed on the device.
 The download for Python can be found [here](https://www.python.org/downloads/).

 ## Usage
 Navigate to the source directory `/src`.
 Run Python followed by the script `otp.py` then specify which function you want to run and any required arguments.